DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 That said, streaming has begun to move to 4K, so if you’re serious about streaming, you should go with a 4K device that streams 4K – but those are expensive.
 I’ll get back to that in a minute.

 Best FullHD streaming options

-There are several popular FullHD options available such as the Magewell XI100DUSB Gen2, Elgato CamLink, and AJA.
+Several popular FullHD options are available, such as the Magewell XI100DUSB Gen2, Elgato CamLink, and AJA.

-I’ve chosen only to include the Magewell here because I’ve seen several users having problems with the AJA overheating and stopping the signal and the CamLink dropping frames.
+I’ve only included the Magewell here because several users have problems with the AJA overheating and stopping the signal and the CamLink dropping frames.